-Tyler Schroder is a junior Computer Science major at Yale University focusing on cyber security (both technical and policy).
+Tyler Schroder is a recent MS/BS graduate of Yale University's Computer Science department focusing on cyber security (both technical and policy).
 He has been recognized as a CrowdStrike Next-Gen Scholar and an ARRL Amateur Radio Digital Communications Scholar.
-Schroder’s past research includes CVEs in password manager applications and exploring process automation and improvement for businesses.
-He is certified as a CompTIA Security Analytics Professional (Cysa+ Sec+ Net+ A+ Svr+), ISC2 Certified in Cyber Security, and is a CrowdStrike Certified Falcon Administrator and Responder.
+Schroder’s past research includes considerations for open-source AI, CVEs in password manager applications and exploring security concerns around Brain-Computer Interfaces.
+He is certified as a CompTIA Security Expert (SecurityX, PenTest+, CYSA+ Sec+ Net+ A+ Svr+), ISC2 Certified in Cyber Security, and is a CrowdStrike Certified Falcon Administrator and Responder.
 Eagle Scout with Vigil Honors.
-Outside of Cyber, Schroder can be found sound engineering for the Yale Precision Marching Band or Theatre Studies program, or running the scientific radio station at Sachem Street.
+Schroder is a licensed amateur radio operator.

 As a Falcon Complete Analyst, Tyler managed incident response and remediation for a variety of CrowdStrike customers across the globe.

-Computer Science student at Yale University.
-Expected Graduation May 2025.
-Coursework includes GLBL 7305 (Disinformation in the Age of AI), CPSC 310 (Technology, Power, and Security Political Challenges of the Computer Age), CPSC 323 (Intro Systems Prog & Comp Org.), ENGL 121 (Writing About Big Tech), ENV 756 (Modeling Geographic Objects).
-Activities include Pauli Murray College Council (President), STEM Admissions Tour Guide, Technical Peer Mentor (Undergraduate Production), Students & Alumni of Yale (Director), W1YU Amateur Radio @ Yale (President), Yale Computer Society (Communications Officer)
+Computer Science undergraduate at Yale University.
+Coursework included GLBL 7305 (Disinformation in the Age of AI), CPSC 310 (Technology, Power, and Security Political Challenges of the Computer Age), CPSC 323 (Intro Systems Prog & Comp Org.), ENGL 121 (Writing About Big Tech), ENV 756 (Modeling Geographic Objects).
+Activities included Yale College Senior Class Council, Yale College Class Day Committee, Pauli Murray College Council, STEM Admissions Tour Guide, Undergraduate Production (Live Production Advisor), Students & Alumni of Yale (Director), Yale Computer Society (Communications Officer).

 Discovered a 2FA and MacOS Disk Encrytion Bypass in Abine Blur, a popular password management tool.
 Invited and Presented to the George Mason Univerity Digital Forensics Masters Class.